web blazonry web development scripts and tutorials

 Note: You must edit the username and password at the top of this script to reflect your system.

-Problems: The most common problem when running this script is connecting to the database.
+Troubleshooting The most common problem when running this script is connecting to the database.
 Make sure you replace the username and password variables with your username and password setup to connect to your MySQL server.
-You can trouble shoot connection problems using the mysql client from the shell, use mysql -? for help.
+You can troubleshoot connection problems using the mysql client from the shell, use mysql -? for help.

 Related Links: